Merricx/zksnake/README.md

 qap = cs.compile()
 ```

-Note that some constraints that are quite complex or expensive cannot just be imported directly and require you to add "hint" function to pre-define the variable value (see [Example](./examples/example_bitify_circom.py)).
+Note that some constraints that are complex or expensive cannot just be imported directly and require you to add "hint" function to pre-define the variable value (see [Example](./examples/example_bitify_circom.py)).

 ### Trusted setup phase